Breath Test Refusal Attorney Union County NJ

 Whether you made the decision to submit to the chemical test or you refused, New Jersey implied consent law can have a substantial impact on your driving privileges and your future.
 Retaining an experienced attorney can ensure you have someone on your side who understands the law and the court system as well as someone who will fight for your rights.

-Contact the experienced DUI/DWI lawyers at Law Offices of Edward Cooper, to schedule a free initial consultation.
+Contact the experienced DUI/DWI lawyers at Law Offices of Edward Cooper, to schedule an initial consultation.
 Convictions for DUI and Refusal can have a devastating impact on your life.
 Despite implied consent laws, you have rights and possible defenses that may help in avoiding these punishments.

 Our traffic attorneys have extensive experience and successfully helped clients in Linden, Elizabeth, Scotch Plains, Westfield, Plainfield, and across Union County.
-Contact Attorney Cooper’s Linden offices anytime at 908-481-4625 for a free consultation.
+Contact Attorney Cooper’s Linden offices anytime at 908-481-4625 for aconsultation.